 The base

-keyword on its own does not not take into account the creation of bases.
+keyword on its own does not take into account the creation of bases.
 Instead, with older versions of snapcraft, the name

 keyword was arbitrarily used to determine the build environment: